athoney/learning-micro/docs/intro.md

 # Hello World

-Welcome to day 1 of The Artful Craft of Science!
+Welcome to Learning Micro!
 Today we are going to take the first steps in discovering the best parts of computer science.
 We are going to start with an introduction to computer science and the Micro:bit, and create our first Micro:bit program.
 Then, we'll introduce the sensor:bit and the sensors and try them out!

 ## What is Computer Science?